 Josh’s practice also incorporates the law of mental incapacity.
 He regularly appears in the Court of Protection in both Personal Welfare and Property and Financial Affairs disputes.
-He has particular expertise in Forced Marriage and is currently writing a book on the subject due to be published in 2021.
+He has a particular interest in cases involving abuse of incapacious adults and is the co-author of Forced Marriage Law and Practice.

 Josh has been instructed in the Privy Council on commercial and chancery matters.
 He has previously worked in Private Equity so has a strong commercial awareness and an understanding of the business needs of clients.
 He is currently instructed on an international commercial dispute before the Privy Council.